Internet-of-People/titania-os/README.md

 git submodule update

 # Show where to find bitbake
-# TODO: can we make it more elegant?
 export BITBAKEDIR=`pwd`/bitbake

 # Set up the build environment
 source openembedded-core/oe-init-build-env

 # Add the layers
-# TODO: tweak the priority
 bitbake-layers add-layer ../meta-raspberrypi \
                          ../meta-oe/meta-oe \
                          ../meta-oe/meta-python \